no products in the cart

 Cannflavin B & C

-These flavonoids are specifically found in the cannabis lay, however, more research is needed to conclude its uses.
+These flavonoids are specifically found in the cannabis plant, however, more research is needed to conclude its uses.

 The catechin flavonoid contains antioxidants and is typically found in cannabis as well as herbal teas, cacao beans, herbal teas, and some fruits.
 It is also said to provide cardiovascular health Benefits.